The Complete Guide for Buying Hair Extensions

 - Clip-in Hair Extensions

-- Cold Fusion (Stick) Hair Extensions
+- Cold Fusion: Tape-in Hair Extensions

 - Hot Fusion (Keratin) Hair Extensions

 The most natural way to give your hair volume as these extensions are applied by melting keratin (a natural protein) and fused with your own hair.
+Used by clients who want long lasting results.

 - Hair Wefts

 Hair wefts are for women and stylists who already have at least some experience with hair extensions, as they don’t come with any attachment.
+You can sew them, use glue or clips, all up to you

 - Instant Flip-ins